mgamal96/2D-Heat-Conduction-Design-Lab/README.md

 ## Project Description

 Finite Difference Method code to obtain a heat map for a given circuit board design.
+Enter in Boundary conditions and Egen [Watts] for every component for use.
+(See example.py)

 ## Sample Output